-According to the Apostle John, “not even his brothers believed in him” (John 7:5).
+According to the apostle John, “not even his brothers believed in him” (John 7:5).
 That’s incredible.
 Those who had lived with Jesus for 30 years really did not know him.
-Not one of Jesus’ brothers is mentioned as a disciple during his pre-crucifixion ministry.
+Not one of Jesus’s brothers is mentioned as a disciple during his pre-crucifixion ministry.
 But after his resurrection and ascension, there they are in the upper room worshiping him as God (Acts 1:14).

 Why didn’t they believe?
 And what made them change?

 The Bible doesn’t answer the first question.
 But I’ll bet it was difficult to have Jesus for a brother.

 First, Jesus would have been without peer in intellect and wisdom.
 He was astounding temple rabbis by age 12 (Luke 2:42, 47).
 A sinful, fallen, gifted sibling can be a hard act to follow.
 Imagine a perfect, gifted sibling.

 Second, Jesus’s consistent and extraordinary moral character must have made him odd and unnerving to be around.
 His siblings would have grown increasingly self-conscious around him, aware of their own sinful, self-obsessed motives and behavior, while noting that Jesus didn’t seem to exhibit any himself.
 For sinners, that could be hard to live with.

 Third, Jesus was deeply and uniquely loved by Mary and Joseph.
 How could they not have treated him differently?
 They knew he was the Lord.
 Imagine their extraordinary trust in and deference to Jesus as he grew older.
 No doubt the siblings would have perceived a dimension to the relationship between the oldest child and their parents that was different from what they experienced.